Don't Underestimate State Estate TaxesMarch 2015

 Q. What impact can state estate taxes have on an inheritance?

 Elisa: State estate taxes can have a meaningful impact on an inheritance, particularly when the family expects that no tax will be due at the death of the first spouse.
 While the federal exemption is quite high, states will often tax much smaller estates.
 For example, New Jersey only exempts the first $675,000 from state estate and inheritance tax.
-Other state estate tax exemptions range from $910,725 in Rhode Island to $4 million in Illinois—with the majority of states, including New York, exempting only up to $1 million.
-Any assets over the state exemption, even if that amount is less than the federal exemption, will be subject to state estate tax.
+Other state estate tax exemptions range from $1.5 million in Rhode Island to $4 million in Illinois.

 Q. Can families living in states without estate tax be affected?